jju/stubbl/teams/glorioushounds.md

 ### Famous Games

-The 8-0 drubbing of the Gargantuan Brutes is basically a perfectly played match.
+The 8-0 drubbing of the [Gargantuan Brutes](gargantuanbrutes) in GCVII was basically a perfectly played match.
 The only way to really improve upon it would be to have a 1-turn scorer on the pitch, which the Hounds never had the luxury of fielding.

+In UBBL Challenge IV they had that speedster but managed only(!) another 8-0 win.
+These textbook displays are amazing things to study, as all true fans of BludBol should do.